The Ultimate Guide to Qualitative Research - Part 1: The Basics

 Selecting and defining the case

 The selection of the case should be based on the research question and the objectives of the study.
 It involves choosing a unique example or a set of examples that provide rich, in-depth data about the phenomenon under investigation.
-After selecting the case, it's crucial to define it clearly, setting the boundaries of the case, including the time period and the specific context.
+After selecting the case, define it clearly, setting the boundaries of the case, including the time period and the specific context.

 Previous research can help guide the case study design.
 When considering a case study, an example of a case could be taken from previous case study research and used to define cases in a new research inquiry.
 Considering recently published examples can help understand how to select and define cases effectively.